Table of Contents:

 On May 19, 2017, the bureau received a letter from OHA, the bureau’s regulatory authority, revoking the variance.
 The original revocation date was Sept.
 22, 2017, or when a treatment plan and interim measures plan were approved, whichever was sooner.
-With a 60-day extension granted by OHA, the new compliance schedule is due Oct.
-11, 2017, and the new revocation date is Nov.
+With a 60-day extension granted by OHA, a proposed compliance schedule and interim measures were submitted to OHA on Oct.
+9, 2017, and the new revocation date is Nov.
 22, 2017.

 To respond to OHA’s decision to revoke the variance, Council originally had two treatment options to weigh: